binkley/modern-java-practices/README.md

 With Gradle, there is no "right" solution for hygienic versioning.

+#### Note on `toolVersion` property

+If you use the `toolVersion` property for a plugin to update the called tool separately from the plugin itself, _this is a convention_, not something the Gradle API provides to plugins.
+As a consequence, the Versions plugin is unable to know if your tool version is out of date.
+An example is the JaCoCo plugin distributed with Gradle.

+Two options:

+- Do not use the `toolVersion` property unless needed to address a discovered build issue, and remove it once the plugin catches up to provide the tool version you need
+- Continue using the `toolVersion` property, and as part of running `./gradlew dependencyUpdates`, manually check all `toolVersion` properties, and update `gradle.properties` as accordingly

 ### Keep your build fast

 A fast local build is one of the best things you can do for your team.
 There